SiteBuilder.com Review Highlights

 Built-in website features: limited

-SiteBuilder offers dozens of free extra features, from simple contact forms and mailing list buttons, to live social feeds and, as mentioned, video and music players.
+SiteBuilder offers dozens of free extra features, from simple contact forms to mailing list buttons, live social feeds, and video and music players.

-Unfortunately, these features lack power compared with similar extra you get from other website builders – especially the media features.
+Unfortunately, these features lack the power and quality to really develop or scale your website.
+They’re extremely limited compared with those you get from other website builders like Wix.

 You can’t even add photo slideshows to your SiteBuilder site.
 Slideshows have become an essential online feature for many sites, from small businesses to weddings.